Azure/azure-arch-enterprise-bi-and-reporting/User Guides/3-Troubleshoot the Deployment.md

 8. Locate the extension with `Type` of `Microsoft.Compute.CustomScriptExtension`.
 9. Click the `...` and then `Uninstall`
 10. Wait for the uninstall to complete.
 This will take a minute or two.
+11. Reboot the VM with the Restart button in the Azure portal and wait 5 minutes.
-11. After the uninstall has completed, click the `Retry` button on the [deployments](https://start.cortanaintelligence.com/Deployments) page.
+12. After the reboot has completed, click the `Retry` button on the [deployments](https://start.cortanaintelligence.com/Deployments) page.

 ## Azure Function Failure
 Azure Functions are used to execute complex deployment steps that cannot be accomplished via ARM deployments.
 If retrying the deployment using the **retry** button does not work, please follow these steps to investigate the deployment failure.